Pablo-source/ggplot2-visualizations/README.md

 This is an elegant way to create customizable maps combining {ggplot2} and {sf} packages.
 Performing a left join between an indicator “Percent of new cases of cancer” and a NHS CCG England shapefile.
 We can display a continuous variable in a choropleth map, in this example cancer cases for 2013 and 2019 years by CCGs in England.

-Click on the image below, it will open on a new tab, it displaying the true final map colour palette.
+Click on the image below, a map will be displayed in a new tab, with its true final map colour palette.

 See script “23 CCG OIS Indicators maps facet_wrap.R” for further details.